-The Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean and its Protocols at their twentieth meeting,
+The 20th Meeting of the Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean and its Protocols,

-Recalling Decision IG.20/13 of the 17th Meeting of the Contracting Parties (COP 17) (Paris, France, 8-10 February 2012) on Governance, including on the Resource Mobilization Strategy for UNEP/MAP,
+Recalling Decision IG.
+20/13 of the 17th Meeting of the Contracting Parties (COP 17) (Paris, France, 8-10 February 2012) on Governance on the Resource Mobilization Strategy for UNEP/MAP,

-Recalling also Decision IG.22/1 of COP 19 (Athens, Greece, 9-12 February 2016) on the UNEP/MAP Mid-Term Strategy 2016-2021 and Resource Mobilization Strategy,
+Recalling also Decision IG.
+22/1 of COP 19 (Athens, Greece, 9-12 February 2016) on the UNEP/MAP Mid-Term Strategy 2016-2021 and Resource Mobilization Strategy,